-Think you need to relegate your beloved Mojito and Daiquiri to the metaphorical back of the closet along with your flip-flops?
+Think you need to relegate your beloved Mojito and Daiquiri to the metaphorical back of the closet along with your flip-flops during winter?
 Not so fast.
 With a few tweaks and swap-outs, your favorite patio pounders can easily become fireside sippers.

-“Add a drop of Licor 43 liqueur, and then your mint, lime juice and soda, and you have a tropical combat to the Chicago blustery winds,” she says.
-(Get the recipe here.)
+“Add a drop of Licor 43 liqueur, and then your mint, lime juice and soda, and you have a tropical combat to Chicago's blustery winds,” she says.

-She takes a similar tack with her Winter Daiquiri, subbing out standard white rum for a duo of more complex bottles: Banks 5 Island rum, a blend of 21 distillates from six producers on five islands, including golden, pot-stilled and Batavia arrack, as well as Cruzan black strap rum, which is full of molasses, coffee and clove notes.
+She takes a similar tack with her Winter Daiquiri, swapping standard white rum for a duo of more complex bottles: Banks 5 Island rum, a blend of 21 distillates from six producers on five islands, including golden, pot-stilled and Batavia arrack; as well as Cruzan black strap rum, which is full of molasses, coffee and clove notes.

 Want to make a Mai Tai more seasonally appropriate?
 Mike Jones, the head bartender at Sable Kitchen & Bar in Chicago, suggests reaching for a funky aged rum, like an agricole or Jamaican bottling, a few dashes of spicy bitters (like Bittermens Elemakule Tiki bitters) and some Ramazzotti or Averna amaro.